jeancarlomorales94/SearchFight/README.md

 ```

 ## Search Engines
 SearchFight supports multiple search engines.
-You can add new ones but hey have to implement ISearchEngineService.
+You can add new ones but they have to implement ISearchEngineService.
 ```
 public interface ISearchEngineService
 {